futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-11-21-functional-graphs.markdown

 state and side effects (sometimes for efficiency reasons) making the task hard and the outcome far from being optimal.

-## The imperative approach with monads
+## Imperative-style algorithms with monads
 To show what "translating" an imperative algorithm in a functional context, let's try to implement one the most fundamental graph algorithms in Haskell:
 [depth-first search (DFS)](https://en.wikipedia.org/wiki/Depth-first_search).